 What is FASB 13?

 FASB 13 regulates the accounting standards for office leases in the United States.
 In effect since 1977, these standards have established how leases are reported on financial statements by both tenants and landlords.
-(Since Hughes Marino exclusively represents tenants in their lease transactions, and never landlords, we will focus on the new standard from a tenant perspective for the purposes of this article.)
+(Since Hughes Marino exclusively represents tenants in their lease transactions, and not landlords, we will focus on the new standard from a tenant perspective for the purposes of this article.)

 FASB 13 calls for every lease to be classified as either an Operating Lease or a Capital Lease based on specific criteria.
 As it currently stands, the vast majority of lease transactions are classified as Operating Leases.
 An Operating Lease is treated as an ongoing operating expense, where a Capital Lease is treated as a financing transaction and should be reported as an asset and liability on a company’s financial statements.